Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 • And that eating too many calories late at night is linked to obesity?
 Remember the old saying, ‘Eat your breakfast like a king, eat lunch like a prince, and eat your dinner like a pauper.

-• Juicing isn’t as good for you as some health pundits maintain because when you are eating solid, nutritious, and filling foods, chemical reactions happens in your body that leaves you feeling satiated and full longer that keeps you from feeling peckish or crave for food for hours.
+• Juicing isn’t as good for you as some health pundits maintain because when you are eating solid, nutritious, and filling foods, chemical reactions happen in your body that leave you feeling satiated and full longer that keeps you from feeling peckish or crave for food for hours.

 • Watching television or doing other multi-tasking things while you are eating isn’t a good idea as you’re often distracted about how much you’re eating!